Ukraine rebels mobilize troops amid Russia invasion fears

 Meanwhile, the Kremlin announced that it would conduct massive nuclear drills Saturday, and Putin pledged to protect Russia's national interests against what it sees as encroaching Western threats.

-Biden reiterated his threat of crushing economic and diplomatic sanctions against Russia if it does invade, and pressed Putin to reconsider.
-He said the U.S. and its Western allies were more united than ever to ensure Russia pays a steep price for any invasion.
+Biden reiterated his threat of crushing economic and diplomatic sanctions against Russia if it does invade Ukraine, and pressed Putin to reconsider.

 The shift has been underway for about a week, other officials have said, and does not necessarily mean Putin has decided to begin an invasion.
 The defense official spoke on condition of anonymity to discuss internal U.S. military assessments.